Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Classical decision theory

 \subsection{Decision under risk}

+In this kind of problem, each choice can have multiple outcomes, with known probabilities.
+Such problems are usually framed in terms of an agent having to establish a \emph{preference order} $\succ$ on lotteries.
+A \emph{lottery}

+consists of a set $\mathcal{O}$ of mutually exclusive \emph{outcomes}, each having probability $p_i$ and giving a \emph{reward} $r_i$ (which can also be a penalty or any other consequence).

+Each reward $r$ is identified with a \emph{single reward lottery}, giving it with certainty as its unique reward.
+So an order on lotteries induces another on rewards.

+Given lotteries $A$ and $B$, and $t\in[0,1]$, a \emph{compound lottery} $tA+(1-t)B$ is a lottery in which the agent first chooses randomly $A$ or $B$, with probabilities $t$ and $1-t$ respectively, and then proceeds with the selected lottery.
+By classical probability rules, it is equivalent to one in which the probability of each reward is $tp_A+(1-t)p_B$, where $p_A$ and $p_B$ are its probabilities in $A$ and $B$.

+If all rewards are equally preferred, the problem is trivial.
+Otherwise, we assume\footnote{This is just for simplicity, the theory can be adapted to work without such extremal rewards.} the existence of least and most preferred rewards, denoted, respectively, by $r_0$ and $r_1$.
+For each $t\in[0,1]$, we define a \emph{standard lottery of weight $t$} as

-In \emph{Decision under Risk}, lotteries can have multiple outcomes, with known probabilities.
-One of the first strategies developed was to consider the Expected Value of each lottery, i.e. the average value of the rewards, weighted according to their probabilities.
-This seems reasonable, by the Law of Large Numbers, but can lead to unreasonable results, like the St. Petersburg Paradox, when the number of runs is limited.
-In 1738, D. Bernoulli \cite{Bernoulli.1954} proposed a more flexible strategy, replacing the monetary values of the rewards by an \emph{utility function}, leading to the \begin{PMEU}[PMEU] Given an utility function $u(r)$ on the rewards $r$, it induces a preference order on lotteries $A$, $B$ by
+A crude strategy for problems of decision under risk is to let preferences follow the expected value of lotteries, i.e. the average value of rewards, weighted by their probabilities.
+This may seem reasonable, by the Law of Large Numbers, but can lead to bad results, as in the St. Petersburg Paradox, if the number of runs is finite.
+A more flexible strategy, proposed in 1738 by D.\,Bernoulli \cite{Bernoulli.1954}, replaces monetary values by an \emph{utility function} $u(r)$ on rewards: